JesperSkold/JesperSkold/README.md

 <h1 align="center">Hi 👋, I'm Jesper</h1>
 <h3 align="center">A passionate web developer from Stockholm</h3>

-- 🔭 I’m studying web development with a focus on the frontend
 - 📫 How to reach me: jesperolsson.webdev@gmail.com

 <h3 align="left">Languages and Tools:</h3>